joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

 I ended up visiting Hualien county for a few days during the lantern festival and saw that many others were unconcerned about the earthquakes.
-Gathering and visualizing all this data took me a relatively short amount of time to do,
-$and it felt satisfying to answer my own question using open source visualization tools I've used before.
+Gathering and visualizing all this data took me a relatively short amount of time to do, and it felt satisfying to answer my own question using open source visualization tools I've used before.

 I have this notebook up on [GitHub](https://github.com/joannecheng/notebooks/blob/master/earthquake_notebook/taiwan-earthquakes.ipynb)